The Pretty Reckless: 2018–2024: Death by Rock and Roll and Other Worlds

 The band returned to touring for the first time since the Who You Selling For Tour when they joined Shinedown on their Revolutions Live Tour.
 The tour started on April 1 in Spokane, Washington and wrapped up on May 7, 2022, in Knoxville, Tennessee.
 In March 2022, it was announced that the band would be joining Halestorm for a summer tour.
 The tour began on July 8 and concluded on August 12, 2022.
 On July 15, 2022, the band performed at Rock Fest in Cadott, Wisconsin.
 The tour visited the UK and Ireland in October and November 2022.
 In August 2022, the band announced the release of Other Worlds, a compilation album containing alternate versions of previously released songs and new covers, for November 4 that year.
 A remix of "Got So High" from Death by Rock and Roll was released as a single ahead of the compilation's release.
 In May 2023, the band announced that they entered the studio to work on their fifth studio album.

-The band toured as the opening act of AC/DC's Power Up Tour from May 2024 to August 2025.
+Just as the Pretty Reckless started recording their next album, they delayed it to tour as the opening act of AC/DC's Power Up Tour from May 2024 to September 2026, aside from late 2025 concerts in Australia.

-2025–present: Fifth studio album
+2025–present: Dear God

 On July 28, 2025, it was announced that the band will be featured on a tribute album for the band, Bad Company.
 Titled Can't Get Enough: A Tribute To Bad Company, it was released on October 24, 2025, with the band performing on the song "All Right Now".
-On August 22, 2025, the band released their first new song in four years, a single titled "For I Am Death" alongside an accompanying music video.
-It is presumed to be the lead single from their upcoming fifth studio album.
+On August 22, 2025, the band released their first new song in four years, "For I Am Death", alongside an accompanying music video.
 On October 10, 2025, the band announced a Christmas EP titled, Taylor Momsen's Pretty Reckless Christmas, with a release date of October 31 for digital, and November 14 for physical copies.
 Along with the announcement, the band released a reimagining of "Where Are You Christmas?".
 The song was originally performed by Momsen when she portrayed Cindy Lou Who in the 2000 film How The Grinch Stole Christmas.
+On March 13, 2026, the band released the single, "When I Wake Up".
+On the same day, they also announced their fifth studio album, Dear God, which was released on June 26, 2026.
+A music video for the song was released five days later.
+The album's third single, "Love Me", was released on April 17, 2026.
+The album's fourth single, "Dear God", was released on May 22, 2026.
+A music video for the title track was released on June 29.
+In 2026, the addition of touring guitarist Logan Nikolic was confirmed.